AdesisNetlife/croak/README.md

 ### Use Croak from existent Gruntfile.js

-If you already have `Gruntfile.js` in each local repository of your project and you do not want to switch radically to Croak, you can use the `grunt-croak` task to make a less impact with the same result
+If you already have `Gruntfile.js` in each local repository of your project and you do not want to switch radically to Croak, you can use the `grunt-croak` task to make less impact with the same result

 ```
 $ npm install grunt-croak --save-dev